danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 Individual:
 * Revisit your previous mini exercises and select the most technically complex one
-* Draw an individual flow chart to present the program (Pay attention to: which items you select to present through a flow chart)
+* Draw an individual flow chart to present the program (pay attention to which items you select to present through a flow chart)

 Group:
 * Brainstorm two ideas for the final project